The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

-- event, workshop and networking information
+- events, webinars and virtual networking information

 If you're an employer and some of your staff are EU citizens, you should make sure they're aware of what they have to do to remain in the UK.